 If you’ve been through the process before then you know that redesigning a B2B tech website is a big job and involves a variety of people across different roles at a company.
-And sometimes (ok, a lot of the time) getting everyone on the same page about your site strategy and design a little bit like wrangling cats!
+Sometimes (ok, a lot of the time) getting everyone on the same page about your site strategy and design a little bit like herding cats!
 So how are smart marketers managing team expectations and driving the design process forward?

 During this process the main focus is on thinking through the overall design and content strategy and eliminating guesswork.